About

-Connor S. Kenaston is an Assistant Professor of History at Randolph College.
-His research focuses on 20th-century US history, particularly religion, culture, and politics.
-His current book project, “The Big Three: Commercial Radio Networks and the Making of Tri-Faith America,” examines the history of religion and radio in the American century.
+His current book project, “Spirit of Power: Radio, Religion, and the Sound of the American Century,” explores the religious history of the radio broadcasting in the United States.
 His article, “Step by Step: American Interracialism and the Origins of Talk-First Activism,” was published in Modern American History in 2022.
-His scholarship has also featured in publications such as Hybrid Pedagogy, Methodist Review, Yale Historical Review, Christian Century, and Reviews in Digital Humanities.
+His scholarship has also appeared in Hybrid Pedagogy, Methodist Review, Journal of American History, Yale Historical Review, Christian Century, and Reviews in Digital Humanities.
 His work has been supported by organizations including the American Historical Association, the American Jewish Historical Society, the American Society of Church History, and the Renate Voris Fellowship Foundation.

 Connor S. Kenaston